Thinkwise Cloud

 - CLR (Common Language Runtime) procedures and functions are not supported.

-- Configuring database storages is not supported.
+- Configuring database storage is not supported.

 - Memory optimized tables are not supported.